Why study with us?

 For specific information on entry requirements or if your qualification isn't listed, please either contact Admissions or refer to the UCAS Course Search.

-- 104 points from at least two A levels to include grades CC; Welsh Baccalaureate Advanced Diploma considered as a third subject
+- 104 points from at least two A levels to include grades CC; Welsh Baccalaureate – Advanced Skills Challenge Certificate considered as a third subject

 - 104 points from at least two Scottish Advanced Highers to include grades DD

 - 104 points from the Irish Leaving Certificate at Highers with 2 x H2 grades.
 Higher level subjects considered only with a minimum grade H4